qiuyang50/qiuyang50.github.io/_pages/about.md

 Recent News
 -
 **Septermber 2, 2021**: Our recent study on the initiation of summer-time MCSs over the central US is accepted by JAS!
-In this study, we developed a simple Lagrangian parcel model to capture realistic features of convective initiation and illustrate a bare-bone mechanisms for MCS genesis.
+In this study, we developed a simple Lagrangian parcel model to capture realistic features of convective initiation and illustrate a bare-bone mechanism for MCS genesis.
 Please check it out [here](https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0136.1/JAS-D-21-0136.1.xml).

 May 11, 2021: I gave a virtual talk in the 34th Conference on Hurricanes and Tropical Meteorology in New Orleans, LA.
 The title of my talk is "Upscale Impact of Mesoscale Convective Systems on the Madden-Julian Oscillation and Its Parameterization in a Coarse-Resolution GCM".
 Here is my pre-recorded [presentation](https://www.dropbox.com/s/cs6yqx23l9kghn8/QiuYang.mp4?dl=0).